-On route to England with Ralph, Franklin meets a Quaker called Mr. Denham with whom he will stay friends in England.
+En route to England with James Ralph, Franklin meets a Quaker named Mr. Denham with whom he will stay friends in England.
 They arrive in London in December 24, 1724.
-Franklin quickly learns, however, that despite what Keith promised, he did not actually write Franklin a letter of recommendation to be shown to all the printers and stationery sellers in London with whom Franklin was hoping to make connections.
+Franklin quickly learns, however, that despite what Keith promised, he did not actually write Franklin a letter of recommendation to be shown to the printers and stationery sellers in London with whom Franklin was hoping to make connections.
 Denham advises Franklin to get a job at Palmer's, a famous printing house, where Franklin works for the next year while living with Ralph.
-Ralph slowly forgets his wife and children and Franklin forgets Miss Read as they live life to the fullest, always having fun and always ending up broke.
+Ralph slowly forgets about his wife and children on the other side of the ocean and Franklin forgets about Miss Read as they live life to the fullest—always having fun and always ending up broke.

 When Keimer seeks to cut Franklin's wages, however, Franklin quits.
-With his friend Meredith, Franklin agrees to take over Keimer's printing house when it goes broke and use it to begin a new newspaper with printing supplies (often called cuts and types) from London.
+Next, Franklin agrees to take over Keimer's printing house with his friend Meredith when it goes broke.
+Franklin and his new partner will use the printing house to begin a new newspaper with printing supplies (often called cuts and types) from London.
 Keimer, however, gets a new job in New Jersey, and offers Franklin a partnership, which Franklin accepts so that he can meet new people in New Jersey.
-Although Keimer gains a lot from being able to use Franklin's cuts and types, Franklin gains from his new connections.
-He then returns to Philadelphia and, with his new material from London, begins work in a new printing house with Meredith.
+Although Keimer gains a lot from being able to use Franklin's cuts and types, Franklin also gains from these new connections.
+Franklin then returns to Philadelphia and—with his new material from London—begins work in a new printing house with Meredith.

 Through Franklin's great industry, his new paper avoids bankruptcy.
-However, when Keimer falls on the verge of bankruptcy, Franklin buys his paper and turns it around (Keimer later goes fully broke and moves to the Caribbean).
-He also become the official printer for the Pennsylvania Assembly, the colonial government, thanks to his connections with a Mr. Hamilton whom he met on a boat to England.
+However, when Keimer falls on the verge of bankruptcy, Franklin buys his paper and turns it around .(Keimer will later goes fully broke and moves to the Caribbean.)
+Franklin also become the official printer for the Pennsylvania Assembly, the colonial government, thanks to his connections with a Mr. Hamilton whom he met on a boat to England.
 Franklin begins to make a substantial amount of money which he uses to pay off all the debts he ever incurred, plus interest.
-Meredith, meanwhile, leaves the newspaper and moves to the southern colonies.
+Meredith, meanwhile, leaves the newspaper and moves to the Southern colonies.
 In 1729, Franklin hires two men named Coleman and Grace to replace Meredith and to expand the operation.